Integrating STACK at the University of Trieste, Italy.

 Background

-The Italian Government, through its National Recovery and Resilience Plan PNRR - Piano Nazionale di Ripresa e Resilienza, which calls for innovation and digitalization in education, provided financial support accross various learning institutions in Italy, which allowed UniTS to sponsor two PhD research positions focused on STACK integration and expand collaborative opportunities with institutions abroad, mostly located in Africa.
+The Italian Government, through its National Recovery and Resilience Plan PNRR - Piano Nazionale di Ripresa e Resilienza, which calls for innovation and digitalisation in education, provided financial support accross various learning institutions in Italy, which allowed UniTS to sponsor two PhD research positions focused on STACK integration and expand collaborative opportunities with institutions abroad, mostly located in Africa.

 Overview of Assessment Practices in Italian Universities